drupol/not-a-number.io/_posts/drupal/2018-07-15-how-did-i-fall-into-drupal.md

 I want to take care of it for the time being and to provide support for it.

 I'll be available on the usual Slack channels or on IRC under the name of @drupol, feel free to have a chat, I speak English, French, Dutch and Italian.

+My priorities during with this new role are:

+* Review and test patches that are waiting, with a priority to the patches that are backported from Drupal 8,
+* Backport new patches,
+* Complete and update the Drupal 7 inline Documentation (PHPDoc, etc etc),
+* Update the code style.

+I'd like to introduce a couple of new things as well:

+* Updating PHP function declarations by updating parameters types,
+* Improve and optimize the theming layer,
+* (more to come here very soon).